 UK Home Office Guidance Failure to Prevent Fraud

-This offence applies across the UK and can have extra-terrestrial reach when there is a “UK nexus” – see below for an explanation of what this means in practice.
+This offence applies across the UK and can have extra-territorial reach when there is a “UK nexus” – see below for an explanation of what this means in practice.

 Since the FTPF Offence was introduced, one of the main questions was what “reasonable procedures” should look like for fraud prevention.
 This Guidance outlines some recommended procedures that organisations can put in place to help prevent fraud.